 Countless studies show the benefits of focusing on our children’s effort rather than outcomes.
-By praising intelligence and grades, we make students wary of true challenge that might trigger alternate impressions.
+By praising intelligence and grades, we make students wary of true challenges that might trigger alternate impressions.
 By praising effort, we create children armed with tenacity for tackling and overcoming adversity.
 This research reveals what common sense tells us: a hard-earned C is far preferable to an easy A.

 Of course, grades and class rank affect college admissions and scholarships—real money.
 One mom tells me, “I’ve always encouraged my kids to talk to their teachers toward the end of each quarter to ask, “What do I need to do to get an A?”
 I thought this showed that they cared about their grade and were engaged.
 Never once did I consider it bullying or implying that it was the teacher’s responsibility to make sure they had an A.”

 And she’s right, as long as the inquiry simply seeks information, rather than results.
 Many educators for years, though, have told me that students and parents increasingly suggest that the teacher bears much responsibility for the desired results.